CarMiranda/mlapi/model_card.md

 |-------	|---------------------	|-------------------	|---------------------	|
 | train 	| 0.99995 (± 4e-05)   	| 0.99994 (± 8e-05) 	| 0.99997 (± 6e-05)   	|
 | test  	| 0.67346 (± 0.01006) 	| 0.7325 (± 0.0166) 	| 0.62347 (± 0.01177) 	|
+One can see there is overfitting.
+Some relevant _slice_ metrics can be found below, so as to assess where the model may overfit.

 ### Slice metrics: Race